SlimeVR/SlimeVR-Docs-Site/src/server/alternate-wifi.md

 - If you restart your Windows PC make sure to turn your Mobile Hotspot **ON**.
 - Windows only allows up to **8 devices** to connect to the hotspot (on most Wi-Fi cards).
 If you have more than 8 trackers, you will need to purchase one of the recommended Secondary Routers below instead.

 ## Recommended Routers

-WiFi based SlimeVR trackers have known issues with Dormitory/College and ISP/Network provider based WiFi networks.
-In these cases it is recommended to purchase a secondary router to use with SlimeVR trackers.
+If setting up a Windows Mobile Hotspot is not working/possible for you, you can purchase a secondary router in order to have a better Wi-Fi connection for your trackers (and with some router models your headset).

-These Gl.iNet routers are commonly used and tested by the SlimeVR community.
+You can use these to either "repeat" a Wi-Fi network or create a new Wi-Fi network using an ethernet connection.
+These routers are very helpful if you have a "Captive" Wi-Fi network that opens up a webpage and requires you to sign in before connecting to the internet (common for Dormitory/College Wi-Fi).
+These secondary routers are able to connect to the "Captive" Wi-Fi network and create a new Wi-Fi signal that only requires the network name and password to connect, which is exactly what Wi-Fi Slime trackers require.

-These specific models have been tested and are widely used by the community:
+**These Gl.iNet routers are commonly used and tested by the SlimeVR community. <br /> These specific models have been tested and are widely used by the community:**

 SlimeVR Tracker capability only:
 - $34.9 USD [Gl.iNet Opal](https://www.gl-inet.com/products/gl-sft1200/).